This post was most recently updated on February 17th, 2024

 In early July 2022, I and my friend randomly talked about the future and suddenly the idea to have our first travel is pop up!
 We started by picking our destination, planning the itinerary, the budget, accommodation, etc. We plan to travel in the early 2024.
 This would be our first abroad travel and I feel so excited about that!

 I rarely pay attention to my health, especially my mental health.
 And I realized that after starting working from home.
 Balancing work and personal life isn’t always easy; it takes so much effort to balance your time for your business with your family.
 I rarely get sick (maybe cold or flu); but I got a lot of stress from my life situation.
 When having a bad day, I usually go out with friends to recharge and relax my mind.

 After the pandemic hit Bali in March 2022, I considered creating a second income from my passion: writing.
 Now, blogging is my second income after my translation service.
 Although I’m preparing to take the civil service exam next year, I still want to continue my career as a translator and writer.

 Do something that scares you

-However, I met someone who invited me to go diving.
-I was really scared but we eventually go and I could say that I enjoyed it a lot; as long as there is someone who held and looks after me.
-I also had a chance to experience indoor skydiving!
-Doing something out of your comfort zone and seeing that you can do it and survive is a great feeling!
+Despite my fear, I met someone who invited me to go diving.
+Terrified as I was, we went, and surprisingly, I enjoyed it immensely, especially with someone holding and looking after me.
+I also had the chance to experience indoor skydiving!
+Stepping out of your comfort zone, realizing you can do it, and not just survive but thrive is an incredible feeling!

 Freelancing is a great career if you like working from home and prefer spending time alone.
 If you master two (or more) languages, you can offer transcription services or become an interpreter.
 There are many reasons to start freelancing now, like creating multiple income streams, you don’t need to spend money driving to and from your job every day, or as a side hustle while you’re still employed.